 In PWM and FM driver blocks, your control over the output frequency and duty cycle is not precise.
-In particular, these values are affected by the way that the base frequency is selected, as described in this section.
-The base frequency value is exact.
+Although the base frequency value is exact, the way the base frequency is selected affects the output frequency and duty cycle.

 At the beginning of each sample time, the block reads the current